Go to the profile of Commission Factory

 Green Colour Psychology

 The third secondary colour is green.
-It’s meaning is predominantly connected to nature and money while also representing growth, fertility, health, and generosity.
+Its meaning is predominantly connected to nature and money while also representing growth, fertility, health, and generosity.
 There are also some negative associations with the colour green such as envy.

 Green is a standard colour choice for those wanting to demonstrate a link between their sustainable brand message and nature.

-Examples of The Colour Green in Marketing
+Examples of the Colour Green in Marketing

 The major supermarket Woolworths, located in Australia, uses green to help showcase its products as fresh.
 The colour goes with the slogan, “The Fresh Food People” and is spread across their website, branding, content and point of sale.